-In recent decades in healthcare, there has been a shift to provide evidenced-based practices to patients in our care.
-This shift has created a culture of guideline-driven medicine leading to many disease drug processes being treated by multidrug regimens, with the goal being to obtain maximum results for that patient by encouraging standardized care.
+In recent decades in healthcare, there has been a shift to provide evidence-based practices to patients in our care.
+This shift has created a culture of guideline-driven medicine leading to many disease drug processes being treated by multidrug regimens, with the goal to obtain maximum results for that patient by encouraging standardized care.
 Additionally, the fact that a financial incentive has been tied to performance has only increased the extensive use of guideline-driven medical practices.

-No one doubts the use of certain drug regimens such as the use of beta-blockers in preventing recurrent myocardial infarctions or the use of statins to reduce the risk of cardiovascular events and mortality in patients with and without known cardiovascular disease.
+No one doubts the use of certain drug regimens such as beta-blockers in preventing recurrent myocardial infarctions or the use of statins to reduce the risk of cardiovascular events and mortality in patients with and without known cardiovascular disease.
 However, the full ramifications of these multidrug regimens in patients with multiple comorbid conditions, in the long run, are not fully understood.

 Older patients are most susceptible to side effects of polypharmacy for multiple reasons, such as a greater risk for adverse drug events due to decreased drug clearance by the hepatic and renal systems associated with aging.
 Note that the increased number of drugs compounds the risk.

 When addressing polypharmacy, we usually think about prescription medication.
-However, we must consider the number of over-the-counter drugs and herbal supplements that patients use.
+However, we must consider the number of over-the-counter drugs and herbal supplements patients use.